HOW DO WE TRAIN?

 You and your dog’s success and satisfaction is paramount at The Loyal Hound!

 FREQUENTLY ASKED QUESTIONS

 1.)
 What are your qualifications?

 We have been working with dogs in a professional capacity since 2011.
-From 2013-2016, Owner Corinna was a member of the CCPDT (Certified Council for Professional Dog Trainers - member ID #1133234), earning her CPDT-KA accreditation, which gave her a fantastic knowledge base.
-However, she soon outgrew the organization and found shadow programs with other more experienced trainers to be a much more valuable form of continued education.
-She chose not to renew her certification and moving forward, preferred hands-on experience and success stories over the fancy letters after her name.
-From shelter volunteer work that challenges her to think on her feet, in addition to attending as many seminars and workshops possible through accredited organizations and esteemed dog training companies, Corinna is always striving to learn how to train better, more effectively and humanely.
-She spends roughly one month annually shadowing trainers who are renowned in the U.S. and Canada to improve upon her skillset in successfully rehabbing extremely aggressive dogs.
+From 2013-2016, our Head Trainer was a member of the CCPDT (Certified Council for Professional Dog Trainers - member ID #1133234), earning her CPDT-KA accreditation, which gave her a fantastic knowledge base.
+However, we soon outgrew the organization and found shadow programs with other more experienced trainers to be a much more valuable form of continued education.
+The Loyal Hound chose not to renew our certification and moving forward, preferred hands-on experience and success stories over the fancy letters after our name.
+From shelter volunteer work that challenged us to think on our feet, in addition to attending as many seminars and workshops possible through accredited organizations and esteemed dog training companies, we are always striving to learn how to train better, more effectively and humanely.
+Our trainer spends roughly one month annually shadowing trainers who are renowned in the U.S. and Canada to improve upon our skillset in successfully rehabbing extremely aggressive dogs.
 To provide the highest quality of service, we must study and work alongside the best of the best!
 The Loyal Hound is no exception, and this is why you will find nothing less than world-class results when working with us.

 2.)
 What kind of results can you promise?